alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 Sometimes you don't want to save the private key to a file and instead, you want to display it or send it to the screen.
 For example, you need to cut-and-paste the key to a website or GUI application.
-You want to save the step of doing a cat command of the file and avoid the step of removing it because for security reasons, you don't want it saved to your disk.
+You want to save the step of doing a cat command of the file and avoid the step of removing it because for security reasons, you don't want it saved on your hard drive.

 ### Create an RSA private key and and display it on the screen